Much Ado About . . . Is This Love?

 "I mean . . .
 What planet do you come from?
 Where is it that people act like you?
 I mean, you're always so damn . . . happy," he accused.
 "Yeah, you make me sick."

-"Yeah, me, too," Reggie remarked as she emerged from the bathroom with a towel around her head.
+"Yeah.
+Me, too," Reggie remarked as she emerged from the bathroom wrapped in a short terrycloth robe and a towel around her hair.
 She'd listened in on the entire exchange and waited for an opportune moment to reveal herself.

 "Oh," Chris looked crestfallen.
 "Oh!"
 She put two and two together.
 "I didn't realise - If I'd . . .
 If I had known . . ."
 Flustered, she made her way to the door.
 "I - buh," she babbled before exiting.
 Alone in the hallway, she lamented to herself, "I am so lame!"